-Seriously, go straight to the gutter…and let’s strategize how to make them pop (think copper, aged bronze and gorgeous headers) or make them fade away (think painting them to match what’s underneath).
+Seriously, get your mind in the gutter…and let’s strategize how to make gutters and downspouts pop (think copper, aged bronze and gorgeous headers) or make them fade away (think painting them to match what’s underneath).
 When it comes to gutters, you have options that can vary wildly in expense.
 But never, ever, should you let your gutter color dictate the color of your trim.
 To me, that would be like picking your outfit around your socks.
 The reason so many people have white gutters has nothing to do with curb appeal and great design.
 It has everything to do with factory-finish choices…sexy, right?

 As a result, the choice of gutter and downspout colors will often then dictate the trim color…and so it begins.
 Letting the factory choose our gutter color is simply easier than customizing something we feel completely clueless about.
 Plus, white is neutral, right?
 Nope.

-- Matching gutters to roof…hiding them in the darker color of a roof can make them disappear.
+Another way to hide your gutters is to match them with the tones in your roof.
+Suddenly they disappear.
 Challenge then becomes the downspouts and more often than not, gutters should match downspouts.

 At brick&batten, more often than not, we treat gutters in a utilitarian way.
 We respect their function, but work to seamlessly hide them into the design.
-However, when the architecture calls for it…we use them to cosmetically update a home’s curb appeal.
-There are some ways to knock off the look without spending the big bucks on copper!
-We’d love to partner with you on an exterior design and help get your mind in the gutter!
+However, when the architecture calls for it, we use them to cosmetically update a home’s curb appeal.
+There are some ways to knock off the look without spending the big bucks on copper We’d love to partner with you on an exterior design and help get your mind in the gutter!
+Get started today.

 Subscribe for more content like this!